 - Has difficulty seeing

-Note: Learning difficulties or problems at school can sometimes be due to a child's inability to see the blackboard or reading material.
+Note: Learning and school problems can sometimes be due to a child's inability to see the blackboard or reading material.